exakat/exakat-docs/Reference/Rules/Structures/UnusedLabel.rst

   Some labels have been defined in the code, but they are not used.
 They may be removed as they are dead code.

+There is no analysis for undefined goto call, as PHP checks that goto has a destination label at compile time :

 .. code-block:: php

    <?php